 In 1973 the iconic DVF wrap dress was entered in the collection of the Met Museum of Art.
 Diane von Furstenberg was selling 25,000 dresses a week.

-Diane Von Furstenberg (DVF) recently celebrated the 40th anniversary of her iconic wrap dress with an exhibit at the Los Angeles County Museum of Art (LACMA).
+Diane Von Furstenberg (DVF) celebrated the 40th anniversary of her iconic wrap dress with an exhibit at the Los Angeles County Museum of Art (LACMA).

-For the past five years she has honored inspirational women who use their influence to effect positive change with humanitarian awards.
+For the past eight years she has honored inspirational women who use their influence to effect positive change with humanitarian awards.
 Diane has a monthly column called “Ask a Designer” in InStyle magazine, where she gives advice in question and answer format.